dasDaniel/svelte-table/README.md

 ### renderComponent

-Defining a component can be done dirrectly by passing the component as a value
+Defining a component can be done directly by passing the component as a value

 ```js
 [